Industry collaborate to help simplify commercial and legal practices

 Mike Tholen, Oil & Gas UK’s upstream policy director, said: “The industry is rising to the challenge set by the OGA, and before that the Wood Review, to remove the barriers to activity in mature areas of the UKCS.
 It is clear industry is increasingly co-operative in its bid to simplify complexity and reduce the time taken to carry out commercial and legal negotiations.
 Initiatives such as these are key to addressing the basin’s competitiveness and unlocking new developments.”

 Simon Churchfield, OGA commercial manager, said: “We are very impressed with the way that industry has taken on the challenge and established a process for delivering change.

 “These are great first steps and we look forward to supporting industry as it tackles more model form agreements and works to embed the revised Commercial Code of Practice and its supporting guidance into everyday working culture.”

 Note to Editors

-- The new Industry Model Form: Study Agreement, which can be found here complements the existing Infrastructure Code of Practice (“ICOP”) which aims to facilitate third party access to existing infrastructure.
+- The new Industry Model Form: Study Agreement complements the existing Infrastructure Code of Practice (“ICOP”) which aims to facilitate third party access to existing infrastructure.
 The ICOP is now administered by the OGA, and was previously overseen by DECC.